My mother in law passed away from Cancer at 62.

-The second thing is “Let Them Cook Their Soup”
+The second thing is “Let Them Cook Their Soup.”

 A lesson I recently learned from reading a children’s book on grieving.

-Seeing my wife in so much pain, all I could think of was on how to help her get back to normal and happy as soon as possible.
+Seeing my wife in so much pain, all I could think of was how to help her get back to normal and happy as soon as possible.
 I started planning things to get her relaxed and distracted.
 And every time she burst into tears, I tried coaching her to help her calm down.

 Sometimes I’d feel like a hero.
-But some others, after telling her something she didn’t want to hear, “Baby your mom is gone, she can’t come back”, I felt more like a villain.
+But some others, after telling her something she didn’t want to hear, “Baby your mom is gone, she can’t come back,” I felt more like a villain.
 I was lost and confused.

 Remember, it’s their recipe, not yours.

 Grief is both physically and emotionally exhausting.
 At times it can be irrational and unpredictable.
-When a loved one experiences a great loss in their life, don’t help them get over their loss, or recover from their loss.
+When a loved one experiences a significant loss in their life, don’t help them get over their loss, or recover from their loss.
 Help them get through their loss.